greenhas/spg_website/content/Communities/scripture-and-sexual-ethic-in-jacobs-temple-sermon.md

 Discussing the interpretation of scripture is an important first step for this essay because Jacob begins the portion of his sermon addressing sexual ethics by accusing his audience of misinterpreting scripture.
 Likewise, he tries to correct this misinterpretation *before* he proposes a sexual ethic.
 Yes, Jacob is talking about sex, but it's clear that scripture is also on his mind.

-However, this observation is complicated by the fact Jacob's audience actually has more of scripture on its side than Jacob himself does.
+However, this observation is complicated by the fact that scripture seems to support Jacob's audience more than it supports Jacob.
 In the following sections, I will discuss where Jacob appears to get things wrong—but what that tells us about his approach to scripture.

 ### Jacob is Wrong...